-Skip to main content
+Skip to content

-Configuring tucca-rna-seq for your analysis
+Configuring tucca-rna-seq for your Analysis

 The tucca-rna-seq workflow uses several configuration files to define your analysis: